monterrubio12/SCAV_AlexComas_AlvaroMonterrubio/README.md

 ### P1 - Exercise 2

 ### P1 - Exercise 3
-In this third execise we were asked to include in our new API all our previous work.
-In order to adapt the unit tests we were alowed to use the help of any AI.
-In order to adapt all our previous work we have created two main files inside the `Practice_1`directory.
+In this third exercise, we were asked to integrate all of our previous work into the new API.
+To adapt our unit tests for this new setup, we were allowed to use the help of any AI tools.
+As part of the integration process, we created two main files inside the `Practice_1 directory`.

-The first file is `first_practice.py`, this file containes all the libraries imports and class definitions implemneted in the first seminar that we will use to run our unit tests.
+The first file is `first_practice.py`.
+This file contains all the library imports and class definitions from the first seminar, which we will use to run our unit tests.
+These classes and methods were originally implemented to perform various tasks such as color space conversion (RGB to YUV and vice versa), image resizing, matrix transformations, and other utilities.
+The `first_practice.py` file serves to integrate this existing functionality into our new API, allowing us to call these functions using HTTP requests.

 The implementation of this first file is as follows:

 ```python
 from PIL import Image